The Confidence Gap That Achievement Cannot Close

 How Dr. Ceruto Approaches Confidence Recalibration

-Dr. Ceruto's methodology treats confidence as an engineering problem with identifiable neural components, not as an emotional state to be managed or reframed.
-Real-Time Neuroplasticity™ targets the specific circuits described above — the corticostriatal self-efficacy pathway, the VTA-nucleus accumbens dopamine system, the anterior cingulate error processing network, and the DMN rumination circuit — as an integrated architecture rather than as isolated psychological constructs.
+Dr. Ceruto’s methodology treats confidence as an engineering problem with identifiable neural components, not as an emotional state to be managed or reframed.
+Real-Time Neuroplasticity™ targets the specific circuits described above as an integrated architecture rather than as isolated psychological constructs.

 The critical distinction is between performed confidence and neurologically generated confidence.
-In my practice, I consistently observe that high-performing individuals have invested enormous energy in perfecting the external display of certainty while the underlying neural architecture continues generating doubt signals.
+High-performing individuals have invested enormous energy in perfecting the external display of certainty while the underlying neural architecture continues generating doubt signals.
 This is not a failure of willpower or perspective.
 It is a circuit-level problem that requires a circuit-level solution.

 What to Expect